remotesensinginfo/rsgislib/doc/python/source/about.rst

 About
 ===============

-The Remote Sensing and Geographical Information Systems software Library (RSGISLib) was started by `Pete Bunting <http://users.aber.ac.uk/pfb/>`_, a lecturer in the Department of Geography and Earth Sciences (DGES) at Aberystwyth University (Wales, UK) in April 2008 as a means of grouping together code developed as part of his research and to provide a better platform for development of new functions.
+The Remote Sensing and Geographical Information Systems software Library (RSGISLib) was started by `Pete Bunting <https://www.aber.ac.uk/en/dges/staff-profiles/listing/profile/pfb/>`_, a Reader in the Department of Geography and Earth Sciences (DGES) at Aberystwyth University (Wales, UK) in April 2008 as a means of grouping together code developed as part of his research and to provide a better platform for development of new functions.

 `Dan Clewley <https://www.pml.ac.uk/People/Science_Staff/Dr_Daniel_Clewley>`_ joined the project in December 2008, shortly after starting his PhD within DGES, at Aberystwyth University (funded by a NERC studentship).

+`Nathan Thomas <https://science.gsfc.nasa.gov/sed/bio/nathan.m.thomas>`_ joined the project in around 2015 when undertaking his PhD within DGES, at Aberystwyth University.

-Features were added to RSGISLib, as required by Pete and Dan or requested by other researches and students within Aberystwyth University and collaborators in other institutions.
+Features have been added to RSGISLib, as required for our research needs or requested by other researches and students within Aberystwyth University and collaborators in other institutions.

 The project was released under the GPL license in November 2009 in the hope it would be useful to others working in remote sensing and GIS and has been actively developed since then.
-Currently there are over 300 commands to perform a number of tasks.
+Currently there are over 800 commands to perform a number of tasks.

 Frequently Asked Questions
 --------------------------